 Plat maps: on-line at the King County Parcel Viewer.

 Property records: Original property tax assessors photos are from the Puget Sound Regional Archives, Bellevue, WA, repository of the property records of King County.

-Seattle Civil Rights & Labor History Project: This on-line source of Seattle history is hosted by the University of Washington.
-In the essay Segregated Seattle, is listed some of the plats which had restrictive covenants prohibiting non-whites from living in the houses; sadly Fir Crest was among these.
+Seattle Civil Rights & Labor History Project: This on-line source of Seattle history is hosted by the University of Washington Special Collections.
+In the essay Segregated Seattle is listed some of the plats which had restrictive covenants prohibiting non-whites from living in the houses; sadly Fir Crest was among these.